End of Key Stage 2 Results 2025, 9 children

 Summary

-School figures are well above National Average in Reading and Maths and slightly below in Writing and Spelling Punctuation and Grammar.
-However there were only 6 children in this year group so each child weights 16.6%.
+School figures are well above National Average in Reading, Spelling Punctuation and Grammar and Maths and slightly below in Writing.
+As there were only 9 children in this year group each child weights 11.1%.

 Average progress in Reading, Writing and Maths